ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 #### Add blocks

 To customize your page in Page Builder you need to add blocks.
-To do it, access Elements toolbar, drag page block that you want to use and drop it on the empty place on a drop zone.
+To do it, access Elements toolbar, drag page block that you want to use, and drop it on the empty place on a drop zone.

 When you add a new block to the drop zone, drop it in the blue highlighted area.
 Before you drop it, a bold line appears  - it helps you see the position of the newly added block in relation to other, already added blocks.